Wesley Everest: Castration controversy

 Many books about the Centralia case state that Everest was castrated while being driven to his lynching.
 The first published account of castration appeared four months later in Ralph Chaplin's sensational publication, The Centralia Conspiracy.
-The I.W.W. members who saw Everest's body in the jail after the lynching said nothing about mutilation in interviews with the press at the time.
+The IWW members who saw Everest's body in the jail after the lynching said nothing about mutilation in interviews with the press at the time.
 The coroner's jury, who met on November 13 without County Coroner Dr. David Livingstone, was likewise silent.
 The IWW defense lawyers said nothing about castration during the three-month trial.
 Those who placed his body in the coffin said nothing about castration at the time.
 A 1930 account of the Centralia case, published by the Council of Churches, concluded that the castration story "has not been clearly established."

-After Everest's body was returned to the jail following his lynching, a man (presumably a police officer) examined his body and filed a police report dated November 12.
+After Everest's body was returned to the jail following his lynching, a man, presumably a police officer, examined his body and filed a police report dated November 12.
 The report includes a set of fingerprints and a description of the body, including the color of his eyes and hair.
 It estimates Everest's height and weight.
-Then it notes: "No scars that could be located on the body outside where rope cut neck[.] hole that looked like bullet hole[.]
+Then, it notes: "No scars that could be located on the body outside where rope cut neck[.] hole that looked like bullet hole[.]
 Prints taken in the Jail at Centralia, Wash. room very dark to see any thing on the body in line [of] scars: rope was still around the neck of the man."
 There were no further injuries reported.

-John Dos Passos treated the castration as a proven fact in his account of Wesley Everest's life and death included in his U.S.A.
-Trilogy, which reflects the author's sympathy, at the time of writing, for the I.W.W. and his outrage at its suppression.
+John Dos Passos treated the castration as a proven fact in his account of Wesley Everest's life and death included in his U.S.A. trilogy, which reflects the author's sympathy at the time of writing for the IWW and his outrage at its suppression.